 Champion Spotlight: Jaclyn Lo

-After growing up in Singapore, Jaclyn Lo moved to the United States to pursue her bachelor’s degree in Biochemistry and Molecular Biology at Bryn Mawr College.
+After growing up in New Jersey, Canada, and Singapore, Jaclyn Lo moved back to Pennsylvania to pursue her bachelor’s degree in Biochemistry and Molecular Biology at Bryn Mawr College.
 She explains how her various leadership and service opportunities impacted her work with Shot@Life as a first-time advocate.

 Shot@Life: Tell me a bit about your background.
 What previous experiences informed your decision to advocate with Shot@Life?